rubrikinc/cloudcluster-encrypt-aws/README.md

 ## Description

-CC_Encrypt_AWS will encrypt both the root disk and the data disks of a freahly launched Rubrik Cloud Cluster.
+CC_Encrypt_AWS will encrypt both the root disk and the data disks of a freshly launched Rubrik Cloud Cluster.
+The script can also be used to encrypt a new node that is being added to an existing Cloud Cluster, prior to adding it to the cluster.
 It is not supported to use this script on a bootstrapped Cloud Cluster at this time.
+CC_Encrypt_AWS can also be used to re-size the data volume storage of a Cloud Cluster node.

 The script will take 40 minutes to an hour to run per node.
-It can be run in parrallel on seperarte nodes to speed up the proccess.
-Each itteration of the script will run on a sperate AWS instance,
+It can be run in parallel on separate nodes to speed up the process.
+Each iteration of the script will run on a separate AWS instance.
+CC_Encrypt_AWS uses this basic methodology to encrypt Cloud Cluster on AWS:

+1. Optionally stop the node instance.
+2. Create a snapshot of the root volume for the node.
+3. Copy the original root volume snapshot to an encrypted snapshot.
+4. Create a new volume from the encrypted root volume snapshot copy.
+5. Detach the root volume from the node instance.
+6. Attach the encrypted root volume to the node instance.
+7. Delete the original root volume.
+8. Delete the snapshot of the original root volume
+9. Delete the snapshot of the encrypted root volume.
+10. Detach each empty data volume from the node instance.
+11. Create a new encrypted volume of a user specified size.
+12. Attach the new encrypted volumes to the node instance using new device names.
+13. Optionally start the node instance.

 ## Prerequisites

 - python 3.6.1+ and pip
 - boto3
+- The node(s) must be deployed but not bootstrapped

 ## Installation

 1. Install [python 3.6.1 and pip](http://docs.python-guide.org/en/latest/starting/installation/) or higher
 2. Install [boto3](https://boto3.readthedocs.io/en/latest/guide/quickstart.html)
-3. Downlaod and save the [cc_encyrpt_aws](https://github.com/rubrik-devops/cc_encrypt_aws) script from GitHub to a working directory.
+3. Download and save the [cc_encrypt_aws](https://github.com/rubrik-devops/CC_Encrypt_AWS) script from GitHub to a working directory.

 ## Usage Instructions

-To use the script run `python3 cc_encypt_aws.py [options]`.
-Specify the appopriate options for the instance.
+To use the script run `python3 cc_encrypt_aws.py [options]`.
+Specify the appropriate options for the instance.
 These include:

 ```text
 usage: cc_encrypt_aws.py [-h] --instanceid IID --disksize DS